-While in the city Paul meets a slave.
+While in Philippi Paul meets a slave.
 Sensing that she was demon possessed he casts the evil spirit out of the woman.
 The slave's masters, angered that the profitable fortune telling skills she had are now gone, go on a campaign to get as many as possible to be against the preachers.
 The evangelists are taken into custody, beaten and thrown in a Philippian jail!

-Sleeping while on watch (e.g. guarding prisoners) was a CRIME in the Roman military.
-The punishment for such behavior was DEATH!
+Sleeping while on watch (e.g. guarding prisoners), in the first century A.D.
+Roman empire, was a crime in Rome's military.
+The punishment for such behavior was death!
 No doubt the jailor wanted to take his own life rather than have the Romans do it.
 The apostle Paul, however, stops him from killing himself.
-Then a second miracle, greater than the first, occurs.
+Then a second miracle, greater than the first, occurs in the Philippian jail.